Look no further for a recipe for crustless quiche that is delicious and easy to serve at your next brunch.

 Quite simply you bake eggs in a ceramic or glass pie pan or tart pan after mixing them with other ingredients.

-There are many ways to create crustless quiche!
+There are many ways to create a crustless quiche!
 In this recipe, we put a little grated Parmesan in the bottom of the tart pan and then pile on the delicious ingredients.

 You can use all vegetables to make it a vegetarian quiche.
 Spinach and Feta quiche is quite popular as well.